azbauer8/Ronin/README.md

 # Ronin

-A relaxing dark theme inspired by Kanagawa.
+A relaxing dark theme for VSCode inspired by Kanagawa.

 ![Screenshot](Screenshot.png)